digshake/CSJavaWUSTL/_sources/Module5-Methods/topic-5-1-writing-methods.rst

 |CodingEx| **Coding Exercise**

 A refrain is similar to a chorus, although usually shorter in length such as a single line that gets repeated.
-In the ``FarmerSong`` program, the refrain is "The farmer in the dell".
+In the ``E02FarmerSong`` program, the refrain is "The farmer in the dell".
 Add a method named "refrain" and update the main method to call the new method 3 times in place of the duplicate print statements.
 Run your program to ensure the output is correct.